chafey/dicomp10-to-dicomweb-js/README.md

 The scope of this project is to convert DICOM P10 into a format into a DICOMweb compatible format - specifically JSON metadata, frames and bulkdata.
 This library will enable the following:
 * Building of DICOMweb compliant services
   * Ability to stream the data for "on the fly" use cases
-* Ability to pregenerate DICOMweb responses and store them so they can be served up with a standard HTTP server to implement a subset of DICOMweb
+* Ability to pregenerate DICOMweb responses and store them so they can be served up with a standard HTTP server to implement a subset of DICOMweb WADO-RS, specifically:
+  * Retrieve instance metadata
+  * Retrieve frames in an instance
+  * Retrieve bulk data
-* To explore an alternative archive format that is web friendl (no need for a DICOM parser)
+* To explore an alternative archive format that is web friendly (no need for a DICOM parser)
   * Should be able to recreate DICOM P10 file from this data (semantic equivalence or possibly bit for bit equivalent)
   * Will make updates more efficient (e.g. updating patient name just requires updating metadata)
   * More efficient image access (no need to scan through DICOM P10 to access frames, or store the offsets of each frame separately and seek to them)

 The scope of this library is limited to:
-* Taking as input a single sop instances - it will not directly support series or study metadata generation, QIDO-RS, STOW-RS, WADO-RS image rendering, etc
+* Taking as input a single sop instance - it will not directly support series or study metadata generation
 * Generating the minimum output in DICOMweb format that can be used to rebuild the sop instance in DICOM P10 format

 View the [design rationale](docs/design.md) for more information on the scope